 Yan Jiang Nan Restaurant / 燕江南 (Fecskék Étterem)

-A landlocked country isn’t kind to chefs with seafood ambitions.
+A landlocked country like Hungary isn’t kind to chefs with seafood ambitions.
 Particularly one where the fish and seafood consumption is the lowest in the EU.
-Yet a Chinese couple originally from Wenzhou, the port city along the East China Sea coast, set out to open a restaurant in Budapest's Chinatown specializing in saltwater fish.
-Their goal is to bring the nuanced flavors of their native land to Budapest’s sizeable Wenzhounese community and the occasional Hungarian customers.
-Yan Jiang Nan (Fecskék) imports the crustaceans by air from Italy and Greece.
+Yet a Chinese couple from Wenzhou, the port city along the East China Sea coast, decided to open Yan Jiang Nan (Fecskék), a restaurant in Budapest's Chinatown specializing in saltwater fish.
+Their goal is to bring the nuanced flavors of their native land to Budapest’s sizeable Wenzhounese community, and the occasional Hungarian customers.
+They import the crustaceans by air from Italy and Greece.

-The unpretentious ground floor of Yan Jiang Nan Restaurant (Fecskék) is deceptive - there are several swanky private dining rooms upstairs ideal for larger groups and rowdy birthday parties.
-The restaurant is among the pricier Chinese spots but they also serve wallet-friendly (€5) dishes every day of the week that are smaller portions of the a la carte plates.
+Yan Jiang Nan's puritan ground floor is deceptive - there are several swanky private dining rooms upstairs ideal for larger groups or rowdy birthday parties.
+The restaurant is among the pricier Chinese places in Budapest's Chinatown, but at lunchtime they serve wallet-friendly (€5) dishes that are smaller versions of the a la carte plates.